 The Commission also hosts interactive and fun events to further its role in preserving history.
 Each year, the Commission hosts a Memory Makers luncheon to celebrate long-time residents and give them a platform to reminisce about their experiences living in the Township.
-Last year’s event celebrated the influential women of MST’s history.
-This year we will explore the memories of the original schoolhouse, Middle Smithfield School.
+Past topics have included influential women of MST’s history, Schools, History of Local Theaters, and resorts.

 With a great year ahead, the Commission continues to come up with exciting ideas and projects to accomplish its mission to preserve and create awareness of Township history.

-Please Note effective July 1, 2015 the Historical Commission meeting will now be regularly scheduled for the first Wednesday of the month at 9:00am.
+The Historical Commission meets the first Thursday of the month at 9:00am.
 The public is encouraged to attend and learn about MST history!

 Chairperson: Carrie Wetherbee